QuagHien/chatbot_VinaLLaMA/README.md

 Initializing the model: "vilm/vinallama-7b-chat" - a model trained by a Vietnamese research group on a predominantly Vietnamese dataset.

 Our goal is to build a chatbot that can conduct daily conversations.
 To improve answer quality, we will fine-tune VinaLLaMA on the conversation dataset named 'alespalla/chatbot_instruction_prompts'.
-* Building a fine-tuning dataset using the DatasetDict data type.
+* Building a fine-tuning dataset using the DatasetDict data type (load_dataset function of the datasets library).
 * Train model.